-3. Public Use Space, Facilities, and Amenities

-- a.
-The Applicant must provide a minimum of 75,851 square feet of public use space (roughly 9% of the Site Plan) on-site. - b.
+- 3. Public Use Space, Facilities, and Amenities - a.
+The Applicant must provide a minimum of 74,952 square feet of public use space (15.3% of the Site Plan) on-site. - b.
 Prior to issuance of the first Use and Occupancy Certificate, the Applicant must construct the streetscape improvements, including the undergrounding of new on-site utilities, along the Application frontage on Darnestown Road, as illustrated on the certified Site Plan. - c.
-Prior to issuance of the first Use and Occupancy Certificate, all public use space areas on the Application must be completed. - d.
-Within the first growing season after the issuance of the first Use and Occupancy Certificate, the landscape buffer located between the sidewalk and Darnestown Road and Road B-4, as shown on the Certified Site Plan, must be provided. - e.
-The record plat must reference the Public Use Space Covenant recorded at Book 28045 Page 578 (Covenant).
+Prior to issuance of the first Use and Occupancy Certificate, all public use space areas on the Application must be completed.